-PROJECT DESCRIPTION:

-DEPARTMENT CONTRACT NO.:

-FINANCIAL MANAGEMENT NO.:

-certifies that all work which originally require compliance with the Project construction pla approved plans, a list of all deviations, ald deviation, will be attached to this Certification ns of the Public Transportation Grant Agreement, the undersigner ed certification by a Professional Engineer has been completed it ans and specifications.
-If any deviations have been made from the long with an explanation that justifies the reason to accept each on.
-Also, with submittal of this certification, the Agency shall furnism r construction on the Department's Right of Way certified by the
+PROJECT DESCRIPTION: DEPARTMENT CONTRACT NO.: FINANCIAL MANAGEMENT NO.: In accordance with the Terms and Conditions of the Public Transportation Grant Agreen ment, the undersigned certifies that all work which originally required co ertification by a Professional Engineer h as been completed in compliance with the Project construction plans a and specifications.
+If any deviations have e been made from the approved plans, a list of all deviations, along with an explanation that justifies the re eason to accept each deviation, will be attached to this Certification.
+A lso, with submittal of this certification, the e Agency shall furnish the Department a set of "as-built" plans for cor nstruction on the Department's Right of f Way certified by the Engineer of Record/CEI. Ву: , P.E.

-By:, P.E.

 SEAL: Name:

 Date: